 The powers to be rename the league to K league.
 Since its creation, the league has expanded from 5 to 16 clubs.

 Unlike many Leagues around the world, the Korean league only has two professional divisions.
 They name the top division K League 1, and the second division K League 2.

-Korean football Pyramid
+Korean Soccer Pyramid

-The Korean football League pyramid is not what you would expect.
+The Korean Soccer League pyramid is not what you would expect.
 Compared to English football, which has 24 levels, in Korea, you only recently have 7 tiers.
 More so, the two top divisions, the K League 1 and 2, are the only professional leagues.
 Meaning, the teams that play in these leagues can never drop down the pyramid.
 They are safe, unlike English teams like Blackpool and Portsmouth.

 What you also find in the Top tier league is the ownership differs.